 It takes time, patience, and consistency to establish healthy sleep habits, and using the first six months to practice this will pay off in spades — in sleep! — in the long run.

 As an educator, I believe all children can learn healthy sleep habits.
+Everything is learnable!
 You are your child’s best and first teacher as you guide them through these first years.
 When you begin to establish these gentle sleep habits with your little one, you’ll be amazed at the foundation you’ve laid.
 And you just might find yourself not having to sleep train your baby!